 - Sanremo is the finish of the Milan-Sanremo cycle race.
 It is one of the five most important one-day races of the cycling season.
 Milan – Sanremo is traditionally held in March.
 It is 298 kilometres long, that makes it the longest professional one-day race in cycling.

-For sure Sanremo is the place to visit … in every season!
+For sure Sanremo is the place you should visit!